Selling Products by Weight

 This article walks through how to sell by weight using your Local Line account.
-Whether you sell meat, fish, cheese, vegetables, fruit, or anything other variable weight item, selling by weight can be done successfully online.
+Whether you sell meat, fish, cheese, vegetables, fruit, or any other variable weight item, selling by weight can be done successfully online.

 What does selling by weight mean?